 I’ll begin by explaining why writing first person prose isn’t altogether a straightforward thing.
 Then I’ll go on to give a detailed worked example to hopefully make everything clear.

-So what’s complicated about writing first person prose?
+So what’s complicated about writing in the first person?
 Well, it all comes down to the difference between the narrator and the viewpoint character.

-So if I write a story about something that happened to me last year…
+For example, if I write a story today about something that happened to me last year…

 Now for the complicated bit…